As Sigma we chose UI Design and icons for the week of the topic.

 - It does not contain artistic details like shadows, textures which take more time to design.

 - Flat design doesn’t take up much space in operating systems.
 So this makes it faster and smoother.

-After the launch of Windows 7, Apple got influenced from this simplicity too and left the skeuomorphic design.
-After iOS 6, Apple turned their vision in their UI design to flat one.
-Actually Microsoft is not the first representative of this style.
+After the launch of Windows 7, Apple got influenced by this simplicity too and left the skeuomorphic design.
+After iOS 6, Apple turned their vision in their UI design to a flat one.
+Actually, Microsoft is not the first representative of this style.
 When we look at the history of the flat design we will see the Swiss effect back in the 1950s.
 This approach started in the 1920s in Russia, The Netherlands and Germany, reached its peak in 1950 in Switzerland with the

 What is the next in the Graphical User Interface world?